oamg/leapp-repository/docs/source/tutorials/howto-first-actor-upgrade.md

    actor.
    ```

-Next to number of existing actors, we suggest you to examine [templates](#templates) we
+Next to number of existing actors, we suggest you to examine
-prepared for some specific use-cases that could help you with some tasks.
+{doc}`templates</tutorials/templates/index>` we prepared for some specific
+use-cases that could help you with some tasks.

 ### Most common phases for actors
 Unless you need to do something special most likely you will want to use usually